 The Guided Learning Centre

 The Guided Learning Centre is unique to St. Andrew’s.
-Students who have not finished assignments on schedule are required to attend the GLC after school and are given the guidance and time to complete their work.
+Students who have not finished assignments on time are required to attend the GLC after school and are given guidance and time to complete their work.
 The GLC also provides teachers with support for students who may miss evaluation opportunities because of other school commitments.

 The School recognizes that:

-- some students have trouble keeping up with the rhythm of a course;
+- Some students have trouble keeping up with the rhythm of a course.

-- some students habitually hand in work late;
+- Some students habitually hand in work late.

-- some students may benefit from the support of a supervised learning area.
+- Some students may benefit from the support of a supervised learning area.

 A student can be assigned to the GLC if:

-- an assignment is not submitted by the due date;
+- An assignment is not submitted by the due date.

-- Students can be assigned to attend the GLC for an assignment that has not been completed
+- Students can be assigned to attend the GLC for an assignment that has not been completed.

-- Failure to submit on the due date results in the subject teacher emailing student names to the GLC Co-ordinator’s email account by the end of the class
+- Failure to submit on the due date results in the subject teacher emailing student names to the GLC coordinator’s email account by the end of the class.

-- Ten percent (10%) is deducted from the assignment
+- Ten percent (10%) is deducted from the assignment.

-- Starting on the day of the assignment due date, the student is withdrawn from his co-curricular commitments and must attend the GLC
+- Starting on the day of the assignment due date, the student is withdrawn from his co-curricular commitments and must attend the GLC.

-- Students are not able to attend any co-curricular activities unless the assignment is completed before the co-curricular activity begins
+- Students are not able to attend any co-curricular activities unless the assignment is completed before the co-curricular activity begins.

-- Once the assignment has been completed, the student will be allowed to re-join his co-curricular commitment
+- Once the assignment has been completed, the student will be allowed to re-join his co-curricular commitment.

-- When the closure date passes, the student will be required to submit the work that has been completed to the GLC Co-ordinator.
+- When the closure date passes, the student will be required to submit the work that has been completed to the GLC coordinator.
 Marks will be awarded in accordance with assignment expectations that are successfully demonstrated.
 The portion of the assignment that has not been completed will be assigned an “incomplete mark” (effectively a zero).